GeoMop/Endorse-legacy/tests/edz_transport/concept.md

 - homogenisation avarages for given points and radius, from given set of evaluations, test the dot product of
 - mark elements of the coarse mesh containing the fine scale models -> assing particular regions -> calculate the anisotropic tensors on these regions, pass them to Flow123d

+TODO:
+- large scale flow model seems to not provide reasonable